instadeepai/SKAInnotate/setup/docs/setup_sql.md

 ### Using Google Cloud Console
 #### Create Instance
 1. In the Google Cloud Console, navigate to **SQL**.
 2. Click on **Create Instance**.
-You might have to enable Compute Engine API if not already enabled.
+You might have to enable Compute Engine API and Cloud SQL Admin API if not already enabled.
 3. Select **PostgreSQL**.
 4. Enter the instance ID, password for the default `postgres` user, and configure other settings (region, machine type, etc.).
 5. Click **Create**.